cu-cit-cloud-team/azure-openai-gpt4-chat/README.md

 #### Potential

-- [ ] Copy code snippets to clipboard
-  - Notes: (if possible) code snippets should have a copy button independent from the whole message copy button
 - [ ] Import chat session from JSON
 - [ ] Multiple chat sessions
   - [ ] Sidebar with scrollable and filterable list of chat sessions